-Way back in 2008 I had a number of students who were not completely satisfied with the breadth of learning available to them within the limitations of the classroom.
-With the enthusiasm that they were showing to learn more and to gain more experiences, I started to research what activities we could employ beyond the classroom.
-This began at lunchtime playing with old radio-controlled cars and bits of Lego robotics kits but soon developed into a full-time club, looking for new and exciting activities to take part in.
+Way back in 2008, I had a number of students who were not completely satisfied with the breadth of learning available to them within the limitations of the classroom and what we could offer resource wise.
+With the enthusiasm that they were showing to learn more and to gain more experiences, I started to research what activities we could use beyond the classroom.
+This began as a lunchtime playing with old radio controlled cars and bits of Lego robotics kits but soon developed into a full time club looking for new and exciting activities to take part in.
 Competition has always been a strong motivating factor and so we naturally gravitated towards the experiences that had the added edge of taking on other schools!

-Feedback comments from students who have been part of the team have included; “Becoming a Role Model is a key part of what we are aiming for and has provided material for college and university applications”.
-They agree that the outreach experience has encouraged them to be dependable, honest, loyal, hardworking, friendly, creative, intelligent, caring, sincere, modest, inspiring, trustworthy, show perseverance, to take responsibility, included, show respect, be a peer mentor, bring out the best in everyone and become an effective communicator.
+We’ve had lots of positive feedback from students taking part.
+They agree that they are encouraged to be dependable, honest, hardworking, friendly, creative, intelligent, caring and inspiring, as well as taking responsibility, show respect and be inclusive.
 All these attributes have contributed to our success, encourages new members to the school and helps us to build our community with our local STEM day.